DataDog/integrations-core/docs/developer/base/tls.md

 ## Getting Started
-Starting with Agent 7.24, checks that are TLS/SSL compatible should no longer manually create a raw `ssl.SSLContext`.
+For Agent v7.24+, checks compatible with TLS/SSL should not manually create a raw `ssl.SSLContext`.
 Instead, check implementations should use `AgentCheck.get_tls_context()` to obtain a TLS/SSL context.

 `get_tls_context()` allows a few optional parameters which may be helpful when developing integrations.